JonathanGrossmanITC/first_steps_01_getting_started/README.md

 ### Course Intro (see course info repo)

 In the Google Classroom, find the post containing the link to the course information.
 Please review the course information.
-It outlines the schedule, syllabus, and other necessary information.
+It outlines the syllabus, and other necessary information.

 ### How the Web Works

 The following outline contains basic information and links about how the web works.
 Please do not feel any pressure to understand all the information in this section.
-It's a lot of infomation!
+It's a lot of information!
 The purpose isn't to overwhelm you.
 Instead, it's to expose you to the topics on how the web works.

 As the program progresses, you will focus on specific parts of these topics and gain repetition with them.